-Pretty and perky: That's the typical cheerleader for you.
-Add "disabled," and you've described the girls in squads created through The Sparkle Effect.
-It's a national organization that encourages teens to include students with disabilities—including Down syndrome, autism and cerebral palsy—in high-school cheerleading programs.
+Pretty and perky—that's the typical cheerleader for you.
+Add "disabled" and you've described the girls in squads that have come together thanks to The Sparkle Effect.
+The national nonprofit encourages including students with Down syndrome, autism and cerebral palsy in high-school cheerleading programs, and provides training, mentoring and uniform grants.
+And now, the high-school senior who started The Sparkle Effect, Sarah Cronk, has won a prestigious award.

 What motivated you to start the Spartan Sparkles?